-JOG Computer-Controlled Grouting (or integrated computer grouting) is our unique, world-leading, computer controlled, multi-point cementitious grouting process used for level correction and stablisation of structures, slabs and infrastructure.
+JOG Computer-Controlled Grouting (or integrated computer grouting) is our unique, world-leading, computer controlled, multi-point cementitious grouting process used for level correction and stablisation.

-JOG grouting uses a unique process backed by over 20 years experience.
+JOG uses a unique process backed by over 25 years of global experience.
 The grout is a high-mobility cementitious mix, it does not affect ground water and has no detrimental effects on the environment.
 JOG provides many advantages:

 Proprietary, high performance, low volume grout pumps deliver grout to a multitude of injection ports set up in injection circuits.
 Computers control the monitors, injecting via multiple ports a few seconds at a time, to gently raise the structure.
 Each computer can be programmed to control up to 128 injection ports at once, enabling lifting of very large areas or complex heavy structures.
 The non-invasive injection ports remain in place for the duration of the work.

 The self-contained JOG batching plant (equipment, generator, materials and control centre) is housed within a container to simplify transport and minimise our onsite ‘footprint’.
 The batching plant is also demountable from the container when necessary to access restricted areas of buildings or infrastructure.